KIRANKUMAR7296/JavaScript/README.md

 - Most `popular` and `widely` used programming langauge in the world.
 - It's growing `faster` than any other programming langauge.
 - It is used for both `front-end` and `back-end` development.
+- Javascript is all about `behaviour` (e.g. How your web page behave when you hover mouse over an element)
-- Javascript can change `HTML` content.
+- Javascript can change `HTML` content and properties (e.g. Show or Hide, Change color or size)
 - Javascript accepts both double quotes `""` and single quotes `''`.
 - Javascript is a `dynamically` typed language (Data type of a variable is checked during `run time`)
 - All the statements in javascript should end with `;` (semicolon)